Defender (video game): Refinement and completion

-By September, the game was still unfinished, and almost every Williams programmer assisted in meeting the deadline for the AMOA trade show.
+Defender remained unfinished by September, and almost every Williams programmer assisted with meeting the deadline for the AMOA trade show.
 The evening before the trade show, the arcade cabinets were delivered for display.
-The developers, however, forgot to create an attract mode (an automated sequence designed to entice an audience to play) and high score system for the game, and began working on them that night.
+However, the developers realized they had not created an attract mode to entice an audience and a high score system.
+After measuring how much space was available in the system's random-access memory to patch the program, they began working on those components that night.
 DeMar coded the attract mode, Dussault and Dicker created the high score table, and Jarvis playtested and fixed bugs.
-Early the next morning, the team created the final EPROM chips for the mode and installed them in a cabinet.
-The chips were put in backwards, causing an electrical short when the cabinet was turned on, so the team had to quickly burn a new set of EPROMs.
-Once the attract mode was operational, Jarvis and the team returned to their homes to prepare for the show.
-After the show, the developers expanded the game to allow users to play indefinitely.
-The display model featured five levels, which the team felt was more than enough because of the game's difficulty.
-Most Williams employees could not progress past the third level and Jarvis's score of 60,000 points seemed unbeatable to them.
-The developers decided it was best to be prepared for players that might exceed their expectations and added more levels that repeated.
+Early the next morning, the team created the final EPROM chips and installed them in a prototype board.
+As they improperly installed the chips, the game did not start and soon caught fire.
+After diagnosing the issue, the team created a new set of EPROMs and successfully activated the prototype.
+Once the components were operational, the team returned to their homes to prepare for the show.

+After the AMOA trade show, the developers expanded the game to allow users to play indefinitely.
+The display model included five levels, which the team felt was more than enough because of the game's difficulty; most Williams employees could not progress past the third level and Jarvis's score of 60,000 points seemed unbeatable to them.
+While they believed it unlikely, the developers added more levels that repeated in order to be prepared for players that might exceed their expectations; they felt the game would be boring after level five otherwise.